flairNLP/flair/resources/docs/TUTORIAL_3_WORD_EMBEDDING.md

 ## Classic Word Embeddings

 Classic word embeddings are static and word-level, meaning that each distinct word gets exactly one pre-computed embedding.
-Most embeddings fall under this class, including the popular GloVe or Komnios embeddings.
+Most embeddings fall under this class, including the popular GloVe or Komninos embeddings.

 Simply instantiate the WordEmbeddings class and pass a string identifier of the embedding you wish to load.
 So, if you want to use GloVe embeddings, pass the string 'glove' to the constructor: